jundalisay/superbnetlify/content/en/social/supersociology/principles/part-1/chapter-01.md

 Modern Sociology defines a society as "a group of people who live in a defined geographic area, who interact with one another, and who share a common culture."

 Our definition looks at society from a metaphysics-first perspective.
-We define a society as a kind of metaphysical organism or mind that is made up of individual minds that agree to be part of that society either implicitly or explicitly.
+We define a society as **a kind of metaphysical organism or mind that is made up of individual minds that agree to be part of that society either implicitly or explicitly**.

 - Implicit agreement is by convenience.
 - Explicit agreement is by choice.

-Since science views minds as coming from the physical brain, we instead use the word 'soul' or 'aethereal mind' to refer to a society.
+Since science views minds as coming from the physical brain, we instead use the word 'soul' or 'aethereal or abstract mind' to refer to a society.
 In this way, a society can refer to:
 - the soul of society, or
   - This the source of its culture in the abstract
 - the physical society